Clan Jetties Penang – Historical Village Living

 The housewives prepare food for their families.
 School children and workers are going to work.

-While these traditional jetty houses were pleasing to the eyes, visitors would need to note that homes belong to the locals, and taking pictures of their residence was prohibited.
+While these traditional jetty houses were pleasing to the eye, visitors should note that the homes belong to the locals, and taking pictures of their residence was prohibited.

 Be mindful when you take pictures.
 Do be respectful and ask for permission before clicking.

-Best time for photography – wait for sunset.
+The best time for photography is to wait for sunset.

 If you’re lucky, you may get a shot of a sampan in the foreground.